 This course has been designed to help you understand how incentives and information influence the choices people make, and how governments influence economic progress.
 Your students will learn basic economic principles needed to explore and understand such issues as free trade, globalization, inflation, recessions, surpluses and shortages, global warming, energy, stimulus packages and bailouts.
 These topics dominate today’s headlines and are the issues we must understand in order to engage the world around us.

-This one-semester course will take your students through the best resources currently available in economic education.
+This one-semester course will take your students through the best resources currently available in economic education!
 It provides 16 weeks (90 hours) of instruction addressing concepts covered in microeconomics and macroeconomics, and it fully satisfies the ½ credit (Carnegie Unit) required by most high schools.
-The Teacher’s Pack includes a Teacher Guide and a four disc DVD Pack.
 The Teacher Guide contains weekly EBox activities, thorough answer keys and three major multiple choice exams.
 The Student Guide contains worksheets covering all the required readings as well as several multiple choice practice tests to help you prepare for the exams.
 The CD/DVD pack includes 3 DVDs, two containing videos illustrating economic concepts through real life applications, the third is an engaging one hour lecture by Dr. Russel Sobel.
-The CD/DVD pack also includes 2 Common Sense Reader, a CD-ROM with articles and resources from the Heritage Foundation and the Mackinaw Center for Public Policy.
+The CD/DVD pack also includes 2 Common Sense Reader CD-Roms that contain articles and resources from the Heritage Foundation and the Mackinaw Center for Public Policy.

-Upon completion of this course, you and your students will have a greater awareness and appreciation of economics, and of what America’s founders believed about the proper role of government and its influence on economic progress.
-Most importantly, my hope is that by understanding these ideas that shape our lives and our world, your students will be equipped to stand and speak confidently for the key principles of economic freedom that made our country great.
+Upon completion of this course, you and your students will have a greater awareness and appreciation of economics.
+You will glean an understanding of what America’s founders believed about the proper role of government and its influence on economic progress.
+By understanding these ideas that shape our lives and world, your students will be equipped to confidently stand and speak for the key principles of economic freedom that made our country great.

 Only when the human spirit is allowed to invent and create, only when individuals are given a personal stake in deciding economic policies and benefiting from their success -- only then can societies remain economically alive, dynamic, progressive, and free.